-Is it possible to recover from vestibular migraine?
+Looking for a plan on how I cured my vestibular migraine?
+While a cure isn't possible for migraine - remission is!
 This is a question I get often and one I’ve asked to my neurologist many times.
-The answer is yes, it’s completely possible to be cured of dizziness and feel 100% on most days.
+The answer is yes, it’s completely possible to be free of dizziness and feel 100% on most days.
 I'm total proof this can happen with an effective vestibular migraine treatment plan.

 While it did take me about two to three years to completely have dizzy-free days, now it's more common for me to not have any symptoms.
 Is this remission?
 It's tough to say as I think remission looks different for everyone.
 But any dizzy days are so much more manageable now and this is even after going through infertility and IVF treatments.